rwongsing/DRC-Graph-Data/README.md

 # DRC-Graph-Data
-Graphing data using Plotly and Pyplot
+Graphing 2019 Inventory Data using Plotly and Pyplot Opens an interactive graph in web browser using Plotly.
+Saves static image of each graph as a pdf in /graphs folder.

+Includes:
+  - Smart Pens
+  - Notebooks
+  - Headsets

+Graphs:
+  - Yearly Total (Bar Graph)
+  - Monthly Breakdown (Animated Line Graph)